 2.2) Limit the number of options

 Creating meaningful choices is not just about maximizing options for the player.
 In fact, creating too many options is often just as good as having no options.
 This goes back to what I was talking about earlier with not having too many environmental elements: it creates an artificially complex system.
-Having too many options overwhelms the player and they won't be able to end up exploring the depth of the system the way you intend them to
+Having too many options overwhelms the player and they won't be able to end up exploring the depth of the system the way you intend.

 3) Make levels flow well

 The most difficult part of design is coming up with good core mechanics and environmental objects that provide a simple experience yet also offer depth in how the pieces are put together.
-If you can do that, then you can start to build together levels that have good flow.
+If you can do that, then you can start to piecing together levels that have good flow.
 So what is good flow?

 3.1) Section flow

 The standard formula I use to construct a level in The True Slime King is to have one difficult section, a few moderate sections, and many easy sections (with the easy sections spaced in between the difficult and moderate sections).
+That said, there are definitely exceptions to this in the game.
+It's good to mix things up every once in a while to knock the player's mind out of old patterns.
+This will make them think about things in a different way, keeping their mind engaged and learning.
+Engagement is entertainment.

 - Something the player hasn't encountered before.